MURMR: A Multimodal Sensing Framework for Automated Group Behavior Analysis in Mixed Reality: System Design and Implementation

-To capture the multi-dimensional nature of MR collaboration coherently, we construct a separate sociogram for each modality rather than scattering metrics across them.
-This is to both isolate behaviors that could otherwise be conflated (for example, participants who remain physically close yet do not speak) and to keep the analysis operational when a sensor stream is temporarily unavailable.
-For each session, we generate a sociogram per interaction channel (conversation, shared attention, and proximity).
-We then merge the three modality-specific sociograms into a \emph{fused multimodal sociogram}, providing a comprehensive view of group interactions.
+We construct a separate sociogram for each modality to isolate behaviors that could otherwise be conflated (for example, participants who remain physically close yet do not speak) and to allow per-modality analysis even when a sensor stream is temporarily unavailable.
+The three modality-specific sociograms (conversation, joint attention, and proximity) are then merged into a \emph{fused multimodal sociogram}.